FC Haskovo: History

-FC Haskovo was an established team in the B PFG, the second division of Bulgarian football, and an almost constant participant in the division for many seasons.
-It played in A PFG during five separate periods: 1978-1979, 1981–1984, 1990–1991 and 1992-1993.
-Its greatest success was 8th in 1981-82 season.
+FC Haskovo was founded in 1947 under the name Dinamo.
+Before that, there were several smaller football clubs, which decided to unite in 1947 to form a unified team representing the city.
+The team was an established one in the B PFG, the second division of Bulgarian football, and an almost constant participant in the division for many seasons.

+Haskovo made its debut in the A Group during the 1978–79 season, but finished in last place and was relegated immediately.
+Two years later, Haskovo returned to the top flight, and managed to stay three seasons in the elite, before another relegation in 1984.
+The team needed six years to return to the A Group, in 1990.
+Another quick relegation followed, however.
+After just a season in the B Group, Haskovo again reached the highest tier for the 1992–93 A Group season.
+The team could not avoid relegation once more though.
+Overall, Haskovo played in A PFG during five separate periods: 1978–1979, 1981–1984, 1990–1991 and 1992–1993.
+Its greatest success was 8th in 1981–82 season.

-It also played in the Regional League between 2009-2012.
+It also played in the Regional League between 2009 and 2012.
 Haskovo made 3 successive promotions and returned to top level 21 years after their last top flight participation, in 2014.

 Their top flight return proved to be difficult.
 Haskovo only managed to win two games and draw once in the regular season of the 2014-15 season.
 All seven points came from home games, with no points earned from away games.
 This placed Haskovo in last place, in the relegation zone.
-Surprisingly however, Haskovo managed to beat Ludogorets, the three-time defending champions, with a score of 1-0 at Haskovo stadium.
+Surprisingly however, Haskovo managed to beat Ludogorets, the three-time defending champions, with a score of 1–0 at Haskovo stadium.
 In the second phase, Haskovo were prime candidates to be relegated.
 They managed to beat Lokomotiv Plovdiv, and fellow strugglers Marek at home, as well as drawing against giants Levski, and Slavia.
 These efforts were however not enough, as the team only managed to obtain 15 points, meaning they were still 17 points behind Lokomotiv Plovdiv, who were the last team to avoid relegation.
 Thus, Haskovo along with fellow newcomers Marek, were relegated after only one season in the top flight.

-Haskovo was supposed to play in B PFG for the 2015-16 season, but they did not obtain a license and decided not to compete.
+Haskovo was supposed to play in B PFG for the 2015–16 season, but they did not obtain a license and decided not to compete.
 The team disappeared for the next three years, but it was refounded as Haskovo 1957 and started competing in the fourth level of Bulgarian football.
-The team won the regional A OFG Haskovo league and promoted to the third tier for the 2018-19 season.
+The team won the regional A OFG Haskovo league and promoted to the third tier for the 2018–19 season.

 Before the start of the 2021-22 season, FC Izvor Gorski Izvor was relocated to the city of Haskovo and was renamed FC Sayana Haskovo.
 Shortly after that, FC Haskovo was merged into Sayana, to form a new club in Haskovo.
 The original club was restructured under the name OFC Haskovo, and began competing in the fourth level of Bulgarian football, A RFG Haskovo Province.